Tristan Thompson leads Cavs into post-LeBron era

 - Tristan Thompson played through lean years before LeBron James returned home to lead the Cavaliers to a title.
 Now that James has left again, it is Thompson who has taken it upon himself to reshape Cleveland's future.

-Tristan Thompson understands the importance of patience.
+NEW YORK – Tristan Thompson understands the importance of patience.
 There wasn’t much of it in Cleveland over the last four seasons.
-After LeBron James wrote his Sports Illustrated “I’m Coming Home” letter in July 2014, the Cavaliers altered their roster each year and created a whirlwind of player acquisition with one goal in mind: bring a championship back to Cleveland.
+After LeBron James wrote his “I’m Coming Home” letter in July 2014, the Cavaliers altered their roster each year and created a whirlwind of player acquisition with one goal in mind: bring a championship back to Cleveland.
 But when James took his talents to Los Angeles in July, Thompson and the Cavaliers shifted to a more manageable approach.

-“If our young guys are better in March and April than they were at the beginning of the year, than we’ve done our job this season,” Thompson told The Crossover.
+“If our young guys are better in March and April than they were at the beginning of the year, then we’ve done our job this season,” Thompson told The Crossover.
 “We want to see development for the group each month, and make these guys better.
 That’s our priority.”

 Cleveland’s circumstances lend well to diminished expectations.
 The Cavaliers are 5–18 through the first quarter of the season, ranking last in the league in points per game and defensive rating.
 They make fewer threes than any other team and have the lowest assist total in the NBA.
 Jordan Clarkson is Cleveland’s leading scorer with Kevin Love injured.